 5. Invest in visual tools that help you unplug

-We can preach, plead, and prod for our kids to get off their beloved devices, or we can set up family routines and systems to help everyone disconnect easier.
+We can preach, plead, and prod our kids to get off their beloved devices, or we can set up family routines and systems to help everyone disconnect more easily.
 We often purchase technological devices and then fail to invest in the tools that will help us use them more successfully.

 I’m a big fan of investing in tools and products to help our family be intentional with our tech use at home.
 Cades and Birch’s personalized wooden device holders are a great way to set your family up for screen-free success.

-The locked box below is perfect for storing those video game controllers when they are not to be in use.
+The locked box below is perfect for storing video game controllers when they are not in use.
 All of their device holders feature a hole in the back to put charging cables through.